James Wood (critic): Reception

-Harold Bloom, in a 2008 interview with Vice Magazine, stated: "Oh, don’t even mention [Wood].
-He doesn’t exist.
-He just does not exist at all.
-A publisher wanted to send me [Wood's] book and I said, 'Please don’t.' [...]
-I told them, 'Please don’t bother to send it.'
-I didn’t want to have to throw it out.
-There’s nothing to the man."
+Upon the publication of Wood's first collection of essays, The Broken Estate, in 1999, Harold Bloom wrote that Wood is "an authentic literary critic, very rare in this bad time."
+But in a 2008 interview with Vice magazine, Bloom stated: Oh, don't even mention [Wood].
+He doesn't exist.
+He just does not exist at all. [...]
+There are period pieces in criticism as there are period pieces in the novel and in poetry.
+The wind blows and they will go away. [...]
+A publisher wanted to send me [Wood's] book and I said, "Please don't." [...]
+I told them, "Please don't bother to send it."
+I didn't want to have to throw it out.
+There's nothing to the man.
+He also has—and I haven't ever read him on me—but I'm told he wrote a vicious review of me in The New Republic, which I never look at anyway, in which he clearly evidenced, as one of my old friends put it, a certain anxiety of influence.
+I don't want to talk about him.

 Awards

-He was a recipient of the 2010/2011 Berlin Prize Fellowship from the American Academy in Berlin.
+Wood was a recipient of the 2010/2011 Berlin Prize Fellowship from the American Academy in Berlin.
+He was elected a Fellow of the Royal Society of Literature in 2011.

 Personal life

-In 1992 Wood married Claire Messud, an American novelist.
+In 1992, Wood married Claire Messud, an American novelist.
 They reside in Cambridge, Massachusetts, and have a daughter, Livia, and a son, Lucian.